Water quality issues

-With the help of an advisory group of affected stakeholders, special interest groups, and interested citizens, we worked to develop a TMDL plan to solve the river's pollution problems.
+With the help of an advisory group of affected stakeholders, special interest groups, and interested residents, we developed a TMDL plan to solve the river's pollution problems.
 The Deschutes River, Percival Creek, and Budd Inlet Tributaries Water Quality Improvement Plan (also known as a TMDL) assigns the amount of pollution the water bodies can receive and still meet water quality standards.
 Any additional amount needs to be eliminated to achieve clean water.

 We gathered public comments on the draft plan in 2015.
 We held two public meetings to provide a broad overview of the project and findings.
 In 2018, EPA approved some elements of the TMDL plan and disapproved others.
 See our 2018 Letter to Stakeholders for details.

 Why this matters